Recommendations for Administrators Receiving Human Rights Disclosures and Complaints

 Do not ask a question that may be heard as questioning the integrity of the interviewee (for example, “what did you do to make the person speak to you that way?”).

 People’s feelings should be taken at face value, and should not be discounted.
 If expressed feelings (for example, “I’m very afraid of him”) may appear to be extreme at times, simply note them.
-Managers must remain objective, while also being supportive.
+AHUs must remain objective, while also being supportive.

-Managers should try to remain impartial and avoid statements that appear to make judgements.
+AHUs should try to remain impartial and avoid statements that appear to make judgements.
 To illustrate, in response to a described incident, instead of saying “we will not tolerate that behaviour,” you could instead respond with the phrase “the behaviour you describe certainly cannot be tolerated.”
 The former may be interpreted as verification of the events described, whereas the latter is more neutral.

 In most situations of harassment, complainants need time to gather and express their thoughts.
 Providing this time is important so that they are able to provide a full picture of what happened.